On December 20, 2019, immigrant advocates celebrated the birth of the Liberian Refugee Immigration Fairness program.

 As sages have long noted, good fortune is what results when preparation meets opportunity.

-Neither the Liberian community nor the U.S. government were ready for the new program.
-Both have failed to seize the moment.
+Neither the Liberian community nor the U.S. government were ready for the new program when it was initially announced.
+Both failed to seize the moment.

-Hence, the legacy of a potentially great immigration program may never see the light of the day.
+Hence, the legacy of a potentially great immigration program might never have see the light of the day without the late reprieve.

 The Liberian Refugee Immigration Fairness Program Is Born